Arab World Social Innovator - Jordan

 Creating a library in every neighborhood to foster a love of reading among Jordanian children

-Rana began her work in 2006 at a community mosque where she held weekly storytelling sessions with children from ages four through ten to get them excited about the prospect of reading from a young age.
-The practice of storytelling associates reading with pleasure and shapes a child’s enthusiasm for reading that will hopefully follow them into their adult lives.
-After each interactive storytelling session, Rana allows children to check out books that they take home to read with their parents, passing the experience along from child to parent in an attempt to change attitudes towards reading.
-Since launching her program, Rana has been successful in cultivating a cadre of young readers who are enthusiastic about the practice and will have more educational and professional opportunities through the development of this skill.
+Rana’s work began in 2006, when she held weekly storytelling sessions at a community mosque for children ages 4-10.
+After each interactive storytelling session, Rana allowed children to borrow books to read at home with their parents, passing the experience along from child to parent in an attempt to change attitudes towards reading.
+Since launching her program, Rana has successfully cultivated a number of young children who love to read, and whose educational and professional horizons will be expanded through this passion.

-We Love Reading has developed an innovative model to solve this problem in a sustainable and cost efficient way.
-Their model is comprised of training individuals from the neighborhoods in which they are located to read aloud to children 4 to 10 years-old, utilizing age-appropriate reading material.
-Significant numbers of adults trained in proper read aloud techniques will lead to the creation of informal and sustainable networks of model readers that will inspire children and the communities in which they are raised to read and learn more.
+We Love Reading’s model is sustainable and cost-efficient.
+It involves training members of each community to read aloud to children ages 4-10.
+Significant numbers of adults trained in reading-aloud techniques creates an informal and sustainable network of model readers that will inspire children and the communities in which they are raised to read and learn more.

-We Love Reading has trained 380 storytellers, all of them women.
-As a result 80 libraries have been established in various areas of Jordan reaching out to more than 4,000 children, 60% female and 40% male.
+We Love Reading has trained 730 storytellers, all of them women.
+As a result 330 libraries have been established in various areas of Jordan reaching out to more than 10,000 children, 60% female and 40% male.
 These children have learned to read for pleasure.
-Our model has spread to Lebanon, Turkey, Saudi Arabia and Tunisia.
-We Love Reading has received the Arab World Social innovator Award from Synergos and has partnered with Mercy Corps, Ruwwad (ARAMEX) and Injaz-Jordan.

 - Watch Rana present her work at TEDx Red Sea